 The main reasons to fish Providence include the large numbers of aggressive Giant Trevally (GT’s or “Geets”), the freakish and colorful bumphead parrotfish, several different types of triggerfish, and the largest bonefish in the entire Seychelles.
-There are also dozens of other species that are readily available and catchable, including milkfish, bluefin trevally, permit, sailfish, grouper, snapper, cuda and many more.
+There are also dozens of other species that are readily available and catchable, including milkfish, bluefin trevally, permit, sailfish, grouper, snapper, cuda, and many more.
 The Geets range in size from 20 to over 100 pounds, and – once found – almost eat with reckless abandon and total and complete violence.
 Since almost all of the Geet fishing is done while wading, this is truly one of the most exciting species that can be pursued and caught on the fly.
 As for the bumphead parrotfish (“Bumpies”) there is no finer place in the world to target and catch these outlandish and exotic fish.
 They are found in huge numbers all throughout the waters of the atoll, and indeed this is the fishery where Bumpy fishing on the fly was first pioneered and developed.
 The bonefish found in the northern waters of the atoll (near Providence Island itself) are both large and numerous, and the average size easily runs into the five-to-six-pound range.
 While trophy, double-digit bonefish are rare throughout the Seychelles, they are very much a possibility when fishing Providence.
 And finally, triggerfish are another huge part of the Providence fishery, where several different trigger species are found all throughout the shallow waters of the atoll.

-There are other fisheries in the Seychelles that are easier to access, less expensive, and that offer a higher degree of comfort or land-based amenities.
+There are other fisheries in the Seychelles that are easier to access, less expensive, and offer a higher degree of comfort or land-based amenities.
 When it comes to exploration, adventure, and remote fishing, however, there is no destination that is more “out there” and wild than Providence Atoll.

 Boats and Equipment

 The Dugong is equipped with five “Mini-Mahe Tender” boats that will be skippered by experienced Flycastaway guides.
 As most of the fishing is done while wading on the flats, there will always be a ratio of three guests fishing with one guide.
 The tenders are stored on the large equipment deck of the Dugong after being lifted with the large crane on the back platform of the ship.
-All of the Providence trips are led by a team of seasoned, experienced and professional fly fishing guides from Flycastaway Fishing Company (the same operation that operates Farquhar and St. Brandon’s Atoll).
+All of the Providence trips are led by a team of seasoned, experienced, and professional fly fishing guides from Flycastaway Fishing Company (the same operation that operates Farquhar and St. Brandon’s Atoll).
 During your stay on the vessel, there will be four guides including one head guide onboard.
-Each guide is a qualified skipper, has first aid experience and is extremely experienced with regards all facets of fly fishing this remote atoll destination.
+Each guide is a qualified skipper, has first aid experience, and is extremely experienced with regard to all facets of fly fishing this remote atoll destination.